valeriyvan/geometrizebot/README.md

 </p>

 # geometrizebot Telegram bot
-Telegram bot for geometrizing images available at https://t.me/geometrizebot
+Written in Swift Telegram bot for geometrizing images.
+Bot is available at https://t.me/geometrizebot.
+Uses Swift Package [swift-geometrize](swift-geometrize) for geometrizing images.

 How do I run it?
 I run it in [Digital Ocean](https://m.do.co/c/e843d5778ae5) Ubuntu instance.